 After this process, the essential fatty acids, as well as any naturally occurring live enzymes that the oils may have contained have been destroyed, leaving an altered oil which is now unrecognizable to the body.
 These extraction processes are being used for all commercially processed cooking oils, as well as all of the products made from them such as commercial mayonnaise, salad dressings, vegetable oil spreads, and a slew of other products which line our grocery shelves.

 This video depicts the refinement process that is used for oils that makes them nutritionally void and toxic to the body.

 The different traits of fats- SFA, MUFA, PUFA

-Saturated fatty acids (SFA): are highly stable because all the carbon-atom linkages are filled—or saturated—with hydrogen.
-These fats do not normally go rancid due to heat or oxygen exposure and they are solid or semi-solid at room temperature.
-Examples include:
+Saturated fatty acids (SFA): are highly stable fats because all the carbon-atom linkages are filled—or saturated—with hydrogen.
+These fats do not normally go rancid when exposed to heat or oxygen and they are solid or semi-solid at room temperature.
+Some examples include: